 We took towels and dry clothes, so when we got out of the water we could get changed.
 I’d also packed a thermos flask full of chilli, plus some cheese and crackers.
 After we’d got changed, we had a gorgeous picnic by the lake, sheltering under a huge tree from the light drizzle of rain.

 Nobody fell over, and we even managed to get the kayak strapped back onto the car in under 30 minutes.

-I’m calling our first kayaking experience in the Lake District a 10/10, would highly recommend!
+I’m calling our first kayaking experience in Ullswater a 10/10, would highly recommend!